How Much Could My Medical Negligence Claim Be Worth?

 You are expected to make your claims for compensation within a three-year period from the date of the negligent treatment or from the date the negligent treatment was first noticed.

-If the victim is dead, the three-year time limit then begins from the date of death while in cases involving a child, it begins from the child’s 18th birthday.
+If the victim has died, then the three-year time limit then begins from the date of death while in cases involving a child, it begins from the child’s 18th birthday.
 There is however no time limit in cases where the victim is mentally incapacitated.

 Contact us today to assist you in your claim.